msalemcode/webvalidate/README.md

 ```

+Web Validate uses both environment variables as well as command line options for configuration.
+Command flags take precedence over environment variables.

+Web Validate works in two distinct modes.
+The default mode processes the input file(s) in sequential order one time and exits.
+The "run loop" mode runs in a continuous loop until stopped or for the specified duration.
+Some environment variables and command flags are only valid if run loop is specified and the application will exit and display usage information.
+Some parameters have different default values depending on the mode of execution.

+## Command Line Parameters

+- --help
+  - must be only parameter
+  - environment variables are ignored
+- --host string
+  - base Url (i.e. https://www.microsoft.com)
+  - required
+- --files file1 [file2 file3 ...]
+  - one or more test json files
+  - default baseline.json
+- --timeout int
+  - HTTP request timeout in seconds
+  - default 30 sec
+- --sleep int
+  - number of milliseconds to sleep between requests
+  - default 0
+- --duration int
+  - duration in seconds
+  - default process each request 1 time
+- --verbose
+  - log 200 and 300 results as well as errors
+  - default true

+### Loop Mode Parameters

+- --runloop
+  - runs the test in a continuous loop
+- --sleep int
+  - number of milliseconds to sleep between requests
+  - default 1000
+- --maxconcurrent int
+  - max concurrent requests
+  - default 100
+- --random
+  - randomize requests
+  - default false
+- --verbose
+  - log 200 and 300 results as well as errors
+  - default false
+- --telemetry appName key
+  - App Insights information
+  - default none

+## Environment Variables

+- HOST
+- FILES
+- SLEEP
+- TIMEOUT
+- DURATION
+- VERBOSE

+### Run Loop environment variables

+- RUNLOOP=true
+- SLEEP
+- DURATION
+- MAXCONCURRENT
+- VERBOSE
+- RANDOM
+- TELEMETRYKEY
+- TELEMETRYAPPNAME

 ## Validation Files

 Validation files are located in the /app/TestFiles directory and are json files that control the validation tests.